maharmstone/quibble/README.md

 in as the Compatibility Support Module (CSM), which isn't normally included.
 Precompiled version are
 available: [x86](https://github.com/maharmstone/quibble/blob/fw/OVMF_CODE.fd?raw=true) and [amd64](https://github.com/maharmstone/quibble/blob/fw/OVMF_CODE64.fd?raw=true).

-This has been tested successfully in Qemu v5.0 and on EFI version F50 of a Gigabyte motherboard.
+This has been tested successfully in Qemu v7.2, VirtualBox v7, and on EFI version F50 of a Gigabyte motherboard.
 The quality of EFI implementations varies significantly, so if you're testing on real hardware it may or may not work for you.

 * Install Windows on an NTFS volume.

+* On modern versions of Windows, turn off Fast Startup in the Control Panel, or run `powercfg /h off` from an admin command prompt.

+* For Btrfs:

   * Install [WinBtrfs](https://github.com/maharmstone/btrfs) - you will need version 1.6 at least, but the later the better.

-* On modern versions of Windows, turn off Fast Startup in the Control Panel.

   * Shutdown your PC or VM, and copy its hard disk to a Btrfs partition.
 The best way is to use [Ntfs2btrfs](https://github.com/maharmstone/ntfs2btrfs) to do in-place conversion, which will also preserve your metadata.

 * Extract the Quibble package into your EFI System Partition.
 It's supposed to work in a subdirectory, but if you have trouble you might need to put it in the root.

-* Adjust the file freeldr.ini, if necessary - the default is for it to boot from the first partition of the first disk.
+* Adjust the file freeldr.ini, if necessary - the default is for it to boot from the third partition of the first disk, which is where Windows normally installs itself.
 You can also change the SystemPath to e.g. `SystemPath=btrfs(1e10b60a-8e9d-466b-a33a-21760829cf3a)\Windows`, referring to the partition by UUID rather than number.
 This is the Btrfs UUID, i.e. what shows up in the drive properties box on WinBtrfs, or what shows in `btrfs check` on Linux.